conorfleming/conorfleming/content/home/about.md

 # Biography

-Conor Fleming is a mechanical engineer specialising in flow modelling, flow measurement, and ventilation design for road tunnels and metro systems.
-He holds a doctorate in fluid mechanics and is skilled in computational fluid dynamics.
-He has developed numerical tools for the prediction of fluid flow, vehicle emissions, heat transfer and for data management.
-He has managed tunnel flow measurement and tunnel ventilation system inspection works.
+I am a mechanical engineer specialising in flow modelling, flow measurement, and ventilation design for road tunnels and metro systems.
+I have a doctorate in fluid mechanics and am skilled in computational fluid dynamics.
+I have developed numerical tools for the prediction of fluid flow, vehicle emissions, heat transfer and for data management, and have managed tunnel flow measurement and tunnel ventilation system inspection works.